Mobile-Telematics/LoginAuthFramework-iOS/README.md

         NSLog(@"NEW refreshToken %@", newRefreshToken);
     }];

-In response you will receive new tokens.
-Good.
+In response you will receive new `JWTtokens`.

-## How to use - Get JWT with help of DeviceToken
+### Get JWT for existing SDK users

-When using app, there are scenarios when the user (for example) deleted the app or logged out.
-We strongly require and warn you about the need to save the `deviceToken` in the your app or in your backend side. `deviceToken` cannot be restored if it is lost!
+During the app usage, there may be several scenarios when the app loses `JWTtoken`, for example if the a user changes a smartphone or logs out.
+BTW, that is a reason why we strongly recommend you to store the `deviceToken` on your backend side. `deviceToken` cannot be restored if it is lost!

-We provide you with simple re-authorization.
+We provide you with a simple re-authorization, a method that you can use to get a valid `JWTtoken` for a particular user throught providing `DeviceToken`
-If you have a `deviceToken`, as well as `instanceId` and `instanceKey` received during registration, you can simply re-login the user to your app and receive a new jwToken & refreshToken for him.
+To use this mehod, you need `deviceToken`, `instanceId`, and `instanceKey` of which group the user belongs. in this case, `Devicetoken` works as a login, `instancekey` as a password.
+Then you can re-login the user and get a valid `JWTtoken` & `refreshToken`.

     [[LoginAuthCore sharedManager] getJWTokenForUserWithDeviceToken:@"deviceToken"
                                                          instanceId:@"instanceId"